erhant/circomkit/README.md

 # Circuit-specific setup
 npx circomkit setup <circuit> [ptau-path]

+# Create verification key
+npx circomkit vkey <circuit> [ptau-path]

 # Automatically download PTAU (for BN128)
 npx circomkit ptau <circuit>
 ```

-Circuit-specific setup optionally takes the path to a PTAU file as argument.
+Circuit-specific setup & verification key generation optionally takes the path to a PTAU file as argument.
 If not provided, it will automatically decide the PTAU to use with respect to constraint count, and download it for you!
 This feature only works for `bn128` prime.

 Some actions such as generating a witness, generating a proof and verifying a proof require JSON inputs to provide the signal values.
 For that, we specifically create our input files under the `inputs` folder, and under the target circuit name there.
 For example, an input named `foo` for some circuit named `bar` would be at `inputs/bar/foo.json`.